yamigr/pusudb/README.md

 ## Middleware

 Normally the pusudb only serves JSON-Data.
 But with a middleware it's possible to add own functionalities like serving files or do some authentication.
 To handle the request or response data, take a look at the node.js http documentation.
-To use data from a middleware in a later called middleware, add a new property to the request-object like req['my-new-prop'].
+To use data from one middleware to a later called middleware, add a new property to the request-object like req['my-new-prop'].

 ### Links
 * [https://www.npmjs.com/package/pusudb-use-ejs](pusudb-use-ejs)